djangogirlsmangaluru/getting-started/README.md

 3. Ensure that the <b> Install launcher for all users (recommended)</b> and the<b> Add Python 3.7 to PATH checkboxes </b> at the bottom are checked.
 If the Python Installer finds an earlier version of Python installed on your computer, the Install Now message may instead appear as <b>Upgrade Now </b>.

 5. Highlight the <b>Install Now (or Upgrade Now) message</b>, and then click it.
-A User Account Control pop-up window will appear, posing the question Do you want the allow the following program to make changes to this computer?
+A User Account Control pop-up window will appear, posing the question Do you want to allow the following program to make changes to this computer?

 6. Click the <b>Yes button.</b> A new Python 3.7.2 (32-bit) Setup pop-up window will appear.